RHC-CIT-128-SP21/FinalProject_Go_Save_Me/README.md

 ## Code Structure
 The code will be broken into 3 main sections.
-1.The program receives user input
+1. The program receives user input
-2.The program appends to storage
+2. The program appends to storage
-3.The program calls and calculates the percentage reports
+3. The program calls and calculates the percentage reports

 ## Testing